hipay/hipay-docs/hipay-enterprise-sdk-magento_2/04-Platform-configuration.md

 # Platform configuration

 Before using the HiPay Enterprise module for Magento 2, the following settings are required and must be configured.
-To do so, log in your [HiPay Enterprise back office](https://merchant.hipay-tpp.com).
+To do so, log in to your [HiPay Enterprise back office](https://merchant.hipay-tpp.com).

 ## Configure your secret passphrase